About Us

 PRINCIPLES

-To focus on our shared values and interests
+We focus on our shared values and interests

-Learn, educate and grow in strength, wisdom, action and power together
+We learn, educate and grow in strength, wisdom, action and power together

-Gain consensus through considered discernment
+We gain consensus through considered discernment

-Never do for others what they can do for themselves
+We never do for others what they can do for themselves

-Implement effective actions informed by the preceding principles
+We implement effective actions informed by the preceding principles